Center for

-At the CUCIS, we are focused on developing sophisticated solutions to problems relating to scalable processing and I/O, computer security and information assurance, and high performance data mining.
+At CUCIS, we are focused on developing sophisticated solutions to problems relating to scalable processing and I/O; computer security and information assurance; and high performance data mining.

 To learn more about these projects, please see our publications page.